 SALC’s Sexual and Reproductive Health Rights programme has the following objectives:

-- To ensure accountability for health care violations relating to sexual and reproductive health rights.
+- To ensure accountability for health care violations relating to sexual and reproductive health rights

-- To ensure accountability for gender-based violence.
+- To ensure accountability for and eradication of gender-based violence.

 Malawi: Challenge to the arrest and removal from school of pregnant learners.

 Lesotho: Challenge to unfair dismissal as a result of pregnancy in the Lesotho Defence Force.

 Botswana: Damages claim for medical negligence in reproductive health care.